 Thirteen of the sites at Thorpe Park have both electrical and water hookups, while the Dahle Park sites have electrical hookups only.
 Each campground also has a water spigot and pit toilets.
 Neither campground has flush toilets, showers, or a dump station.
 We sometimes have free firewood available, although it is recommended that campers bring their own.
 All firewood must come from within Winnebago County.

 You can check out the calendar on our homepage to find out which dates are open.
 Then, you can reserve dates by using the “Reserve Cabin Now” button.
-We will contact you to confirm your reservation and you will then have two weeks to send in your Cabin Rental Agreement (also available on the homepage), along with your deposit and cabin rental fee.
+We will contact you to confirm your reservation and you will then have two weeks to send in your Cabin Rental Agreement (also available on the homepage), along with your cabin rental fee.
 You can pay either by check or by credit/debit card.
 (Credit/debit card convenience fees will apply.)
 Once we receive those, we will contact you with your door code for the cabin.
 You are then good to go!

 Weeknights (Sunday through Thursday) are $61.00, while Friday and Saturday nights cost $77.00.
 We usually require a two-night stay on weekends (both Friday and Saturday nights) during the summer months.

 Unfortunately, we do not allow pets or smoking in the cabin.
 Alcohol is allowed, although keg beer is not.

 If you have a group that would like a naturalist program, just contact our office and we can arrange something!
 A list of available programs is listed on our Environmental Education page under the Come Explore tab.
 Although that is a listing of available school programs, those programs can also be presented to other groups, as well.